UAF-RCS/uaf-rcs-hpc-docs/getting-started/introduction.md

 * Recompile or verify that your code or program runs on Chinook
 * Create a batch script to run your job on the compute nodes
 * Submit the batch script to the job scheduler from a login node
+    * You must load the slurm module to interact with the job scheduler
+    * module load slurm

 # Linux